Save $1,200 on a Full-Time Wing Assistant — This Week Only

 Another unique advantage of virtual CPAs is the ease of scaling, irrespective of the direction.
 When businesses grow and expand, their accounting needs also increase.
 During slow periods, these needs tend to drop.
 Whether scaling up or down, virtual CPAs can easily match up to these needs without needing to pay retainer fees.

 Another upside is that you don’t need to worry about hiring or firing staff members or finding additional resources when you need them.
-In essence, virtual CPAs offer a more agile and responsive service model compared to traditional CPAs.
+In essence, virtual CPAs offer a more agile and responsive service model compared to traditional small business CPAs.

 Convenience and Flexibility